icwu307/icwu307.github.io/research.md

 (Machine-learning-related)

-### Deep Reinforcement Learning Related to Zero
+### Deep Reinforcement Learning Related to AlphaZero

-- Develop a multi-labelled value network (ML-VN) with a Go program, which allows programs to play different komis.
-Also see [publications \[J 58\]][publications].
+- Developed a multi-labelled value network (ML-VN) with a Go program, which allows programs to play different komis.
+Also see [publications [J 58]][publications] and [honors][honors].
+  - June 2017: Won the human-AI-cooperation match (China-Korea-Taiwan) in the Go AI and IoT workshop in Fu-Chou, China (中韓台人機配對賽冠軍).
+  - August 2017: Won the second place in the 1st World AI Go Open, held in Ordos, Inner Mongolia, China. (首屆世界智能圍棋公開賽亞軍) Actually, we won all games during the day-1 preliminary, including beating FineArt (developed by Tencent Inc.; 中國騰訊) and DeepZenGo.
+Received a prize of RMB$100,000 (about NT$450,000).
+  - July 2017: Won two games against Chun-Hsun Chou (9p; 周俊勳九段–––紅面棋王) in IEEE FUZZ 2017 Go Human-Computer competitions.
+  - December 2017 - March 2018: Won against Yuan-Jun Wang (王元均) in all of the three man-machine Go games in Mei-Chu tournament. (戊戌梅竹人機圍棋對弈)
+  - October 2017 – March 2018: Won against many top Go players, including those ranked top 3 in the world (世界排名前三名), Ke Jie (柯潔), Park Junghwan (朴廷桓), Mi Yuting (羋昱廷).
+  - October 2017: CGI was awarded a 10-dan title from Fox Weiqi website. (中國野狐網站十段頭銜)
+  - 2017: Received NT$6,600,000 donation from HaiFong Weichi Foundation (海峰棋院), and NT$3,000,000 donation from MediaTek (聯發科).
-- Developed a computer Go lifelong learning system, which is the world's first Go system that is able to provide different strengths from beginners to super-human, and dynamically analyze the opponent's strength.
+- Proposed an approach to strength adjustment and assessment for MCTS based game-playing programs, especially for Go.
+Particularly, developed a computer Go lifelong learning system, which is the world's first Go system that is able to cover different strengths from beginners to super-human, and dynamically analyze the opponent's strength.
-  - This research result is selected as an exhibition in the 2018 Future Tech.
+  - This research result was selected as an exhibition in the 2018 Future Tech.
-  - A paper for this is accepted by the top conference AAAI-19 for presentation. (acceptance rate = 1,150/7,095 = 16.2%) Also see [publications \[C 76\]][publications].
+  - A paper for this was presented in the top-tier conference AAAI-19 for presentation (acceptance rate = 1,150/7,095 = 16.2%) and published in IEEE CIM (IF=11.356).
+Also see [publications [C 76, J 65]][publications].
+- Proposed a technique to improve AlphaZero, named Multiple Policy Value Monte Carlo Tree Search, presented in IJCAI 2019 (Acceptance rate: 850/4752 = 17.9%).
+Also see [publications [C 78]][publications].
+- Proposed a novel method to adjust hyperparameters of AlphaZero programs such that CGI obtained a winrate of 74% against ELF OpenGo (developed by Facebook), the state-of-the-art open-sourced AlphaZero with 20-block Network then.
+  - In addition, this method can also save 10+ times computing resources.
+  - The result was presented in AAAI 2020 (Oral Presentation 453/7737 ~= 5.85%).
+Also see [publications [C 83]][publications].
+- Proposed a technique to learn AlphaZero faster, namely learning to stop, presented in AAAI 2021 (Acceptance rate: 1,692/7,911 ~= 21.4%).
+Also see [publications [C 88]][publications].
-- Develop a Zero framework.
+- Develop an AlphaZero framework.
   - On top of the framework, we have developed some game programs which can beat state-of-the-art programs, such as NoGo.
-- Develop a Dark Chess Zero program, a Zero program for stochastic games.
+- Develop a Dark Chess AlphaZero program, an AlphaZero program for stochastic games.
 Also see [publications [C 73]][publications].
-  - **Honor:** Won the Best Paper Award in TAAI 2018.
+  - Won the Best Paper Award in TAAI 2018.
 Also see [honors].
+- Develop game solving algorithms based on AlphaZero.
+  - Propose state-of-the-art algorithms for solving life-and-death (tsumegos) problems (like those in 趙治勳死活辭典).
+Also see [publications [C 92 93 105, J 76]][publications]

 ### Deep Reinforcement Learning for Robotics